+Weighing equipment is very important in many industries, and scales come in many different sizes and features.
 Digital hanging scales are an innovation in scale technology.
 They are portable weighing scales and are commonly used in applications that require lifting and other overhead weighing processes.
-These devices have now become a necessity in medical and industrial laboratories and other similar facilities.
-They also have many outdoor applications because of their portability, accuracy, … Continued
+New electronic scales can offer a lot of advantages over … Continued

 Manufacturing and Automation Control Scales

 Automated Weighing Solutions for Manufacturing Facilities

 At Arlyn Scales, we’ve been a leader in the scale industry for more than 30 years.
 In this time, we have seen quite a few innovations and have worked hard to ensure our high-quality scales continue to meet, and indeed, surpass the needs of our customers.

 One of the areas where our customers are most often looking for additional features surround scale automation in manufacturing.
 To meet the needs of our customers, we’ve added a number of automation features that should be welcomed by any organization looking to streamline the functions and the capabilities of industrial scales within their facilities.

 Integrating Industrial Scales in Automation Control Systems

 While automation is an extremely broad term, in our line of work it revolves around ensuring our industrial scales are able to help businesses of all varieties perform certain functions in an automated fashion.
 This, in turn, helps to reduce labor costs and ultimately boost profits.

 All of our industrial bench, cylinder, platform, and floor scales feature stainless steel load cells for added durability and accuracy.
 If you work in an environment with corrosive materials, be sure to ask us about our corrosion resistant scales, which include full stainless steel construction and an optional triple epoxy coating for added abrasion and corrosion resistance.